influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 1. If your script is not run as part of a task, now() will return the time at the very start of execution of the script.
-If there are any delays, for example due to queuing as a result of excessive load, etc… now() will begin
+If there are any delays, for example due to queuing as a result of excessive load, etc… now() will the time when the script was scheduled to run.
 2. If your script is running as part of a task, now() will return the time that  your script was scheduled to run.
 3. Every call to now() in the script will return the same time.